Scholarships

 CHC Alumni:

-CHC values lifelong learning and is providing scholarships to selected alumni who have been accepted to commence an eligible CHC course in Semester 1 or Semester 2, 2025.
+CHC values lifelong learning and is providing scholarships to selected alumni who have been accepted to commence an eligible CHC course.

 The scholarship is available to domestic students and international students alike.